asmedrano/jinjastar/docs/content/filters.md

 		'say_word':say_word,
 	}

-We then need to tell `jinjastar` about it with the `-f` flag like so
+We then need to tell `jinjastar` about it by passing the path to your `.py` file using the `-f` flag.